 Based out of Woodland, California, Four Wheel Campers builds one of the best, most durable pop-up campers in the industry.
 With its narrow girth and distinct rear kick back, the Flatbed Hawk is completely at home in the extreme off-road environment.
 The camper is only 59 inches high with the pop-up down, weighs a paltry 1,325 pounds dry, and only 2,100 pounds fully loaded.
 Not only that, the one-piece, lightweight aluminum roof is water proof and will handle decades of use.
 Flatbed Hawk highlights include an east-west 72×78-inch bed, a small kitchenette, an Isotherm 1.7 cubic foot three-way refrigerator, and a large dinette in the rear.
 Popular options include a Wrappon Green 12 volt portable toilet, a dual battery box, an indoor shower, an Isotherm 65, 85, or 130 liter DC compressor refrigerator, 14 interior fabric choices, and an excellent 320 watt solar power option to extend your time off-grid.
 The only real negative with the Flatbed Hawk is the small size of the fresh water holding tank—it’s only 20 gallons—but this capacity can easily be expanded by installing another fresh water tank in the tray.
 Built for full-size trucks equipped with a short, 6.5-foot tray.
 Pricing for the Flatbed Hawk starts at a very affordable $27,395.
 Available in numerous exterior colors in smooth or ribbed aluminum.
 This rock-crawling, low-profile beast may not be the largest truck camper in this list, but it can take you almost anywhere, and with its welded aluminum frame and aluminum exterior, will last for decades.

-An excellent design by long-time truck camper designer and builder, Rory Willet, the Bundutec Wild was built with today’s half-ton truck in mind.
-Like all Bundutec pop-up campers, the Wild features a rugged wood frame, a one-piece fiberglass and aluminum frame roof, attractive .040-inch smooth gray aluminum siding, and Sietz windows.
+A superb design by long-time truck camper designer and builder, Rory Willet, the Bundutec Wild was built with today’s half-ton truck in mind.
+Like all Bundutec pop-up campers, the Wild’s construction consists of a rugged wood frame, a one-piece fiberglass and aluminum frame roof, and attractive .040-inch smooth gray aluminum siding.
+But what really sets this half-ton camper apart from the rest, however, is that it offers not only a complete wet-bath, but also a grey water holding tank that makes using that wet-bath practical.
 The camper’s 7-foot floorplan features a kitchen and wet-bath on the driver side, a refrigerator with loads of storage on the front wall, and a full-length dinette on the passenger side.
-Standard items include a north-south 56×74-inch mattress with lift up under bed storage, a 21-gallon fresh water tank, a 17-gallon grey water holding tank, a NovaKool R3000 compressor refrigerator, a Thetford Cassette Toilet, a stainless steel sink, and window and door screens fine enough to keep out annoying “no-see-ums” bugs.
+Highlights include a north-south 56×74-inch mattress with lift up under bed storage, a 21-gallon fresh water tank, a 17-gallon grey water holding tank, a NovaKool R3000 compressor refrigerator, a Thetford Cassette Toilet, a stainless steel sink, and Seitz window and door screens fine enough to keep out annoying “no-see-ums” bugs.
 A plethora of options are offered by Bundutec, including a 160 watt solar power system, the BunduAwn wrap-around awning, the Quick Pitch En-Suite Shower Enclosure, and the revolutionary Truma Combi water heater furnace that not only saves on weight and space, but is also whisper quiet when in operation.
 Weighs only 1,610 pounds dry.
-What really sets this half-ton camper apart from the rest, however, is that it offers not only a complete wet-bath, but also a grey water holding tank that makes using that wet-bath practical.
-Easily one of the 12 Best Truck Campers For Sale in 2020.
+Easily one of the 12 Best Truck Campers for Sale in 2020.
 The list price for the Wild is only $18,600, a real bargain when you consider all that you get for the money.

 Idaho-based Rugged Mountain started out as a tiny house builder, branched out into travel trailers in 2014, and launched a truck camper line in late 2016.
 This is a very good thing because Rugged Mountain builds a high-quality truck camper with real wood paneling, painted beadboard walls, hard wood cabinets, and a full walk-on TPO crowned roof.
 The camper’s spacious 8-foot 11-inch floorplan features a front wet-bath and dinette on the driver side and a two-way 5-cubic foot refrigerator and a large kitchen on the passenger side.
 Holding tanks sizes are excellent with 36 gallons fresh, 38 gallons grey, and 24 gallons black.
 The Granite 9RL features lots of interior storage, a 84-inch slide-out fishing pole drawer, a dual battery compartment with a battery cut-off switch, two 20-pound LP tanks, and a 6-gallon DSI water heater.
 While the Granite 9RL is a superb camper in its own right, the “Rugged Package” raises this camper to even loftier heights with Reico Titan remote controlled jacks, a 20-inch Furion stainless oven with glass folding cover, a stainless microwave, a ceramic tile backsplash in the kitchen and bathroom, PVC crown molding, a 24-inch stainless steel apron sink with pull-down faucet, a keyless entry, a Furrion stainless range hood, and a stainless refrigerator insert.
 A terrific camper framed entirely of wood, the Granite 9RL weighs only 3,459 pounds dry, putting it well with the payload ratings of all long-bed one-ton trucks.
 Fits on both short-bed and long-bed trucks.
 The MSRP for the base model of Rugged Mountain Granite 9RL is $28,350; the Rugged Package adds another $9,920 to the price.